Freezing Garlic in 3 Simple Steps

 - Bread, biscuits and bread sticks

 3) A common method for freezing garlic is placing peeled garlic cloves—chopped or whole—in olive oil.
 To freeze an entire head you will want leave the whole head unpeeled.
 This is actually the only safe way to preserve garlic in oil.
 But you really have to know what you are doing.
 Garlic is a low acid food, and when it’s placed in oil, the environment lacks oxygen.
 This combination provides the perfect growing conditions for the bacterium Clostridium botulinum, which produces botulism-causing toxin.
 Botulism is a VERY dangerous disease and even deadly.
 Never store garlic in oil or make garlic infusions at home unless you have studied and are very clear about how to avoid the risks and dangers of botulism.
 When homemade garlic oil or infusions are left stored unrefrigerated or kept for too long the chance of botulism is very real.
 People getting sick from their homemade infusions is a common occurrence.
 We don’t recommend it and neither does the FDA.
 Never store garlic in oil (frozen or un-frozen) at room temperature.
 Similar problems exist for roasted garlic stored in oil.
-We don’t recommend freezing garlic oil at all to be safe.
+We don’t recommend freezing garlic oil at all to be safe, but if you are going to do so then use the garlic oil immediately and completely.
+Do not try to re-freeze the garlic oil under any circumstances.
 Better to make it and use it right away.
+It's the only way to be safe.

 Packaging choices are…